Blackfriars Settlement: History

 By 1912 the Settlement had started to train social workers for work elsewhere.
 However, its lack of institutional funding forced a public appeal for funds, to buy a hall and ensure a secure financial footing.
 In 1926 the Settlement's activities included a baby centre, a mixed children's club for boys and girls, the Southwark Boys' Aid Association, work on care committees and remedial exercises and light treatment for children.
 Graham Wallas, presiding at the organization's AGM (Annual General Meeting), saw it as exemplifying the way in which social work had moved from Victorian amateurism to professional activity on scientific lines.
 Wyndham Deedes reported ongoing growth at the 1929 AGM: a nursing school, a clothes sale section and a legal aid department had been established, and the number of children under the Settlement's infant welfare section had risen to 1,200.

 In 1961 the group's name was changed to Blackfriars Settlement in respect to men's involvement and to be more inclusive of local community involvement.

 The organization moved into the Rushworth Street building in 1992, a purpose-built structure that replaced a run-down Georgian Town House.
 It in turn became dated with leaks in its flat roof and Blackfriars rented accommodations on at Suffolk Street while renovations took place.

-Baroness Margaret Wheeler who heads UNISON and serves in the House of Lords was the group's trustee and chair, until the merger in 2018.
+Margaret Wheeler, Baroness Wheeler who heads UNISON and serves in the House of Lords was the group's trustee and chair, until the merger in 2018.

 In 2010, the organization moved its headquarters to Great Suffolk Street.
 Workers on the nearby Blackfriars Station made a donation to the charity.

-The organisation moved into its new, purpose built property back at the Rushworth Street site in 2012.
+The organisation moved into its new, purpose-built property back at the Rushworth Street site in 2012.

 Rev. Mark Beach became the group's director in 2015 succeeding Julie Corbett-Bird.
 He left in 2018.

-In May 2018, following a difficult financial period, Blackfriars Settlement merged with Mary Ward Settlement.
+In May 2018, following a difficult financial period, Blackfriars Settlement merged with the Mary Ward Settlement.
 It remains a separately constituted charity, but is a wholly owned subsidiary of Mary Ward Settlement.

-In 2019, the organization received funding for pop-up friendliness cafés.
+In 2019, the organisation received funding for pop-up friendliness cafés.